Attraction Marketing in Today’s Business Environment.

 That form of advertising struck the right chord with the target audience, but the same wouldn’t probably work now as people’s perceptions have significantly changed.
 If the same two-wheeler example were to be given, right now all the motorbike advertisements focus on the power, the look and more appealing to the machismo of the target audience.

 A similar pattern can be noticed in soft-drink advertisements as the beverage advertisements now appeal more towards the adventurous streak among youth as opposed to more of a relaxing atmosphere of the beverage advertisements of the 90s and 80s.

 Another good example is a bar of chocolate.
 Chocolate is consumed by children, youth and the elderly.
 Cadbury does precisely that with its various advertisements featuring people of different age groups and appeals to the different age groups in different ways.

 This is a prime example of effectively appealing to a narrowed down market, where a specific segment of the total target audience is being catered to.

-In order to keep up with the constant mind shift of the audience, it is crucial for marketers and businesses to have a constant marketing mind shift to ensure success.
+To keep up with the constant mind shift of the audience, it is crucial for marketers and businesses to have a continuous marketing mind shift to ensure success.
 By analyzing these, marketers would also understand whether to follow a push-marketing methodology or a pull-marketing one.
 While the ‘Hamara Bajaj’ campaign can be termed as a form of pull-marketing wherein a loyal customer base was established, the one targeted at women riders is an example of push marketing where the product was pushed onto a newer target segment.

-This method can also be used in damage-control marketing, the Cadbury employed it to great effect when there were accusations of worms in the chocolates.
-Cadbury roped in the legendary Amitabh Bachchan and the advertisement featured him visiting the manufacturing plant and seeing it for himself.
-Putting a trusted face to an already well known product then skyrocketed the sales for the chocolate giant.
+This method can also be used in damage-control marketing, the Cadbury employed it to significant effect when there were accusations of worms in the chocolates.
+Cadbury roped in the legendary Amitabh Bachchan, and the advertisement featured him visiting the manufacturing plant and seeing it for himself.
+Putting a trusted face to an already popular product then skyrocketed the sales for the chocolate giant.